AccessibilityNL/accessibility-game-english/src/einde.md

 <hr>

-De Accessibility Game was developed through a collaboration between Stichting Accessibility and Hogeschool Windesheim and is further developed by Bas de Bruin from Hogeschool van de Kunsten Utrecht.
+De Accessibility Game was developed through a collaboration between the Accessibility Foundation and Windesheim University of Applied Sciences and is further developed by Bas de Bruin from HKU University of the Arts Utrecht.

 <a href="/index.html" class="button light back">Go back to home</a>